 | Capital Research & Management Co. | Varies by filing date* |

-*Exact holdings fluctuate; see IHG’s shareholder and ADR pages and the latest SEC/LSE disclosures for current positions.
-IHG plc – ADR holders, accessed 2025-09-23
+*Exact holdings fluctuate; see IHG’s shareholder and ADR pages and the latest SEC/LSE disclosures for current positions.IHG plc – ADR holders, accessed 2025-09-23

-IHG Hotels trades publicly on the London Stock Exchange under ticker IHG and on the New York Stock Exchange through ADRs (ticker: IHG).
-IHG plc – ADR holders, accessed 2025-09-23 As a listed company, it has a broad mix of shareholders that includes big institutions, mutual funds, and individuals.
+IHG Hotels trades publicly on the London Stock Exchange under ticker IHG and on the New York Stock Exchange through ADRs (ticker: IHG).IHG plc – ADR holders, accessed 2025-09-23 As a listed company, it has a broad mix of shareholders that includes big institutions, mutual funds, and individuals.

 Individual shareholders also play a part.
 Some are employees using stock plans.
 Others simply see long-term potential in hospitality.
 This varied ownership brings different viewpoints that help IHG handle challenges and spot new opportunities.

-IHG Hotels and Intercontinental Hotels Group
+IHG Hotels and InterContinental Hotels Group

-IHG Hotels & Resorts is the trading name used by InterContinental Hotels Group PLC.
-This listed parent company sets strategy, handles financing, and manages brands across its subsidiaries.
-IHG plc – Annual Report hub, accessed 2025-09-23 The parent shapes policies on sustainability, guest experience, and technology.
-For example, IHG has invested heavily in efforts to shrink its environmental impact at every property.
-These steps match wider industry moves toward responsible travel and appeal to both guests and investors.
+IHG Hotels & Resorts is the trading name of InterContinental Hotels Group PLC.
+This listed parent company sets strategy, handles financing, and manages brands across its subsidiaries.IHG plc – Annual Report hub, accessed 2025-09-23 The parent shapes policies on sustainability, guest experience, and technology.

 Real Estate Investment Trusts (REITs) have grown popular for buying hospitality properties, including those run by IHG.
-REITs let investors combine money to own income-producing real estate and enjoy tax benefits.
+REITs let investors pool money to own income-producing real estate and enjoy tax benefits.
 Many IHG hotels belong to REITs that focus on lodging.

 These REITs team up with strong brands like IHG.
 The partnership raises the appeal of the properties because professional management keeps service levels high.
 REITs supply capital for purchases or upgrades while IHG provides operational know-how.